gregcaporaso/microbiogeo/doc/notes/rda.rst

 **Description:**

 This test uses the `BODY_SITE` category as a positive control.
-We expect to see clustering in the resulting plot.
+We expect to see grouping of samples based on body site in the resulting plot.

 **Command:** ::